stepanataccolade/docsv2/sources/pipelines/resources/cluster.md

 page_keywords: Deploy multi containers, microservices, Continuous Integration, Continuous Deployment, CI/CD, testing, automation, pipelines, docker, lxc

 # cluster
 This resource type is used to specify a cluster in any Container Service to which you can deploy your application or service.
-A `cluster` resource is usually an `IN` resource for [a deploy job](../jobs/deploy/).
+A `cluster` resource is an `IN` resource for [a deploy job](../jobs/deploy/).

 Please note that the resource just points to an existing cluster and does not create a cluster.